CronCats/docs/content/docs/contracts-factory.md

 ## Remaining methods

-For other methods, please see the crate's documentation:
+The majority of the factory methods are not helpful in integration and will be omitted.
+For details on the other methods, please see the crate's documentation:

 - [Factory execute methods](https://docs.rs/croncat-sdk-manager/latest/croncat_sdk_manager/msg/enum.ManagerExecuteMsg.html)
 - [Factory query methods](https://docs.rs/croncat-sdk-manager/latest/croncat_sdk_manager/msg/enum.ManagerQueryMsg.html)